sualeh/make-a-date/Slides/make-a-date/make-a-date.md

 ## Timezone
 - Region with uniform standard time for legal, commercial, social, and political purposes
-- Some countries observe daylight saving time
+- Rules for daylight saving time
 - Offset from UTC (UTC-12 to UTC+14)